-Please be advised that the undersigned auto insurance company(s) elects to implement the Industry Direct Payment Plan in its entirety, as filed by the Massachusetts Automobile Rating and Accident Prevention Bureau in accordance with 211 CMR 123 and approved by you.
-If approved, the date of our implementation of the industry plan will be .
+implement the Industry D Massachusetts Automobile 211 CMR 123 and approved hat the undersigned auto insurance company(s) elects to irect Payment Plan in its entirety, as filed by the Rating and Accident Prevention Bureau in accordance with by you.
+If approved, the date of our implementation of e

 Company Name(s)

+· .

-Company Officer
+Company Officer N ame

+Signature

+Title

+Telephone Number

+Date

+Please send copy to: Richard A. Derrig Vice President - Research Massachusetts Rating Bureaus